loganblackstad/loganblackstad.github.io/_posts/2018-12-20-Your-Data-Team-Roles-Resposisbilities.md

 ---
 layout: single
-title: "Your Data Team: Roles & Resposisbilities"
+title: "Your Data Team: Roles & Responsibilities"
 date: 2018-12-20
 excerpt: "A data-driven organization will use the data as critical evidence to help inform and influence strategy.
 To be data-driven means cultivating a mindset throughout the business to continually use data and analytics to make..."
 tags: [ data science, data analysis,  ]